Cosmic rays, neutrinos and GeV-TeV gamma rays from Starburst Galaxy NGC 4945: INTRODUCTION

-In this paper, we investigate if the Seyfert/SBG NGC 4945 can produce the IceCube detected neutrino event IC35 via $pp$ collisions in the nuclear SB region.
-We assume that protons can be accelerated up to 100 PeV energies by an energetic supernovae (SNe) explosion called hypernovae (HNe).
-This assumption differs from the work of \cite{2018MNRAS.474.4073W} because they only considered protons up to TeV energies.
-We explore if the lack of TeV gamma-ray detection is due to the considerable optical depth in the nuclear SB region due to substantial IR radiation and the radiation produced by the central AGN's accretion disk.
-Additionally, we consider the cascade emission due to secondary pairs created by gamma-ray absorption and hadronic interactions.
-Furthermore, we constrain the maximum energy that CRs can reach in the superwind region and its possible statistical correlation with the suggested Auger hotspot.
+In this work, we investigate if there could be a connection among the SBG/Seyfert 2 NGC 4945, the IceCube neutrino event IC35, and UHECRs hotspot (Fig. \ref{Fig_IC35_UHECRs} shows their spatial correlation).
+We analyze if the nuclear SB region could produce PeV neutrinos via proton-proton ($pp$) collisions for protons accelerated up to $\sim 10^{17} \, {\rm eV}$.
+We assume that protons can be accelerated up to these energies by an energetic supernovae (SNe) explosion called hypernovae (HNe).
+This assumption differs from the work of \cite{2018MNRAS.474.4073W} because they only consider SNe as proton acceleration sites, for which PeV neutrinos are not expected.
+Additionally, they did not consider the contribution of both primary and secondary pairs, which are important to explain the radio emission in the SB region.
+Although neutral pion decay products dominate the Fermi observations, the resulting cascade of secondary electrons could have significantly contribution.
+Furthermore, we estimate the maximum energy that CRs can reach in the superwind region and its possible contribution to the Auger hotspot.

 The paper structure is as follows: in section 2, we introduce the sources of CRs in starburst galaxies, including two regions: the nuclear starburst and the superwind.
-In section 3, we describe the model to calculate the gamma-ray spectrum produced by starburst galaxies.
-Also, we include the neutrino production.
-In section 4, we applied the model described in the previous section in the starburst galaxy NGC 4945.
-Furthermore, we perform a statistical analysis to find anisotropies on UHECR arrival directions around NGC 4945.
+Section 3 describes the theoretical model to calculate the gamma-ray and radio spectrum produced in starburst galaxies.
+Also, we include neutrino production.
+In section 4, we apply the model described in the previous section for the case of the starburst galaxy NGC 4945.
 Finally, in section 5, the conclusions are presented.